SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/application/freeradius.md

 	}
 	```

-2. Foward logs to the concentrator:
+2. Forward logs to the concentrator:

 	- For Debian-based and RedHat-based linux distribution, edit the file `/etc/rsyslog.conf` and forward facility `local1`'s logs to our log concentrator: